Edit

 int toVersion);

-However, it is not supported by all log consistency providers.
-If not supported, or if the specified segment of the sequence is no longer available, a NotSupportedException is thrown.
+However, not all log-consistency providers support this method.
+If it's not supported, or if the specified segment of the sequence is no longer available, a NotSupportedException is thrown.

-To retrieve all events up to the latest confirmed version, one would call
+To retrieve all events up to the latest confirmed version, call:

 await RetrieveConfirmedEvents(0, Version);

-Only confirmed events can be retrieved: an exception is thrown if toVersion is larger than the current value of the property Version.
+You can only retrieve confirmed events: an exception is thrown if toVersion is larger than the current value of the Version property.

-Since confirmed events never change, there are no races to worry about, even in the presence of multiple instances or delayed confirmation.
-However, in such situations, the value of the property Version may be larger by the time the await resumes than at the time RetrieveConfirmedEvents is called, so it may be advisable to save its value in a variable.
+Since confirmed events never change, there are no races to worry about, even with multiple instances or delayed confirmation.
+However, in such situations, the value of the Version property might be larger by the time the await resumes than when RetrieveConfirmedEvents was called.
+Therefore, it might be advisable to save its value in a variable.
 See also the section on Concurrency Guarantees.